 What determines whether countries pursue and obtain armed drones?
-Although this question has received growing attention in scholarship, studies have yet to account for recent trends in drone proliferation.
-This is a significant limitation because ten countries – over half of all states that possess armed drones today – obtained this technology between 2015 and 2017.
-There are now a sufficient number of cases to permit rigorous analysis of armed drone proliferation.
-Using an original time-series dataset, we analyze the spread of armed drones from 1994 to 2017.
-We develop and test two main arguments.
-First, we theorize that regime type shapes the proliferation process in ways that vary over time.
-From 1994-2010, regime type should not be a strong predictor of armed drone proliferation.
-However, non-democracies should become significantly more likely to pursue and obtain armed drones from 2011-2017 due to the concurrence of three shocks in time, the most important of which asymmetrically eased supply-side constraints for non-democracies.
-Second, we argue that status-seeking states are more likely to pursue armed drones.
-The findings support these arguments, suggesting that we must look beyond security factors to fully explain the spread of armed drones.
-Our results also contribute to the broader academic literature on proliferation by demonstrating how supply and demand shocks can lead to changes in proliferation trends, and lend further credence to the importance of prestige in international politics.
+Using an original time-series dataset, we conduct the first comprehensive analysis of armed drone proliferation from 1994-2019.
+We theorize and find evidence that security threats––like terrorism––are not the only factors driving proliferation.
+Regime type also has a significant effect, but it varies over time.
+From 1994-2010 regime type had no significant effect, but non-democracies became significantly more likely to pursue and obtain armed drones from 2011-2019 due to the concurrence of three shocks in time, the most important of which asymmetrically eased supply-side constraints for non-democracies.
+We also find that status-seeking states are more likely to pursue armed drones.
+Our results contribute to the broader academic literature on proliferation by demonstrating how supply and demand shocks can lead to changes in proliferation trends over time and lending further credence to the importance of prestige in international politics.

 Keywords: drones, UAVs, robotics, military, proliferation, diffusion